MicrosoftDocs/azure-docs/articles/cdn/onboard-apex-domain.md

 You can use the Azure portal to onboard an apex domain on your CDN and enable HTTPS on it by associating it with a certificate for TLS termination.
 Apex domains are also referred as root or naked domains.

 > [!IMPORTANT]
 > CDN-managed certificates are not available for root or apex domains.
-If your Azure CDN custom domain is a root or apex domain, you must use the Bring your own certificate feature.
+If your Azure CDN custom domain is a root or apex domain, you must use the *Bring Your Own Certificate (BYOC)* feature.
 >

 ## Create an alias record for zone apex